adospinoiu/CSS_Lighting-Animations-and-More/README.md

 #5 Not feeling good today.
 Not coding today.

 #6 Data progressing on the class side.
 Am now half way through the class and getting into higher level functions

+#7 Did not get to program today.
+Had to go to work early.